John P. Cochran

-John Price Cochran (February 7, 1809 – December 27, 1898) was an American farmer and politician from Middletown, in New Castle County, Delaware.
+John Price Cochran (February 7, 1809 – December 27, 1898) was an American politician from Middletown in New Castle County, Delaware.
 He was a member of the Democratic Party, who served as Governor of Delaware.

 Early life and family

 Cochran was born in Appoquinimink Hundred, near Middletown, Delaware, son of Robert and Rebecca Ryland Cochran.
 He married Eliza Polk in 1833 and had seven children: William R., Clara Rebecca, Charles Polk, John Price Jr., Eliza, Julian, and Cyrus.
 His wife, Eliza died in childbirth in 1855 and he married secondly, Mary Tumlin.
 There were no known children of this marriage.
 They lived at "Cochran Grange," one mile west of Middletown and were members of the Presbyterian Church.
 He was a "leading farmer and fruit grower."

 Professional and political career

 Cochran was elected to the New Castle County Levy Court in 1838 and 1846.
-In 1874 he was elected Governor of Delaware by defeating Isaac Jump, the Republican candidate and served from January 19, 1875 until January 21, 1879.
+In 1874 he was elected Governor of Delaware by defeating Isaac Jump, the Republican candidate and served from January 19, 1875, until January 21, 1879.
 He was the first governor from New Castle County in thirty years, and was regarded as a progressive governor, advocating improvements to the school law, and reapportionment of the General Assembly, to more fairly reflect the population of New Castle County.
 The reapportionment proposal was not approved.
 The General Assembly did, however, pass legislation requiring businesses serving the public "to provide equal accommodations for those who might be deemed obnoxious by others."
 This effort to deny civil rights to African-Americans was to remain on the books until 1963.